nostrdesignguide/nostrdesignguide.github.io/docs/resources.md

 ## Inspiration
 - [Mobbin](https://mobbin.com/) - Stuck?
 Not sure what's the best way your app should handle a certain feature or interaction?
 Get inspired by real mobile apps!
 - [Good UX ](https://goodux.appcues.com/)- case studies and videos about good onboarding and other product experiences

+## Development
+- [nips.be](https://nips.be/search) - easy overview of existing nips and their functions.